varenya27/varenya27.github.io/src/content/blog/gwsurrogate_pbilby.md

 </details>

 - gwsignal-like implementation that makes calls to gwsurrogate for the waveform at some parameters given by the PE code
-- The class `NRHybSur3dq8_gwsurr` inherits from `CompactBinaryCoalescenceGenerator` and returns a waveform that is ready to go to bilby's likelihood function
+- The class `NRHybSur3dq8_gwsurr` inherits from `lalsimulation.gwsignal.core.waveform.CompactBinaryCoalescenceGenerator` and returns a waveform that is ready to go to bilby's likelihood function
 - Add file location to python path, eg. add to `.bashrc`:
 ```bash
 export PYTHONPATH="$HOME/src/new-waveforms-interface/python_interface/gwsignal/models:$PYTHONPATH"